Track mileage automatically

 Records for your IRS mileage reimbursement

 IRS mileage reimbursement rules require that you keep adequate records of your mileage.
 Keeping adequate records means that you record your mileage at or near the time of each trip you take.
-In practice, this means keeping a mileage log with your trips that needs to contain:
+In practice, this means keeping a mileage log with your trips that need to contain:

 • The total mileage of each trip